Can you really have a “painless childbirth”?

 Is a “painless childbirth” about having no physical sensation?

 There are a couple of programs offering Hypnosis for Labor and Birth that promise a painless childbirth.
 But are they truly talking about no pain at all?
 Or are they talking about changing your reaction to pain.
 Every action causes a reaction and, knowing this, Dr. Robert Bradley was one of the first to help women change their reaction to the intensity of labor and birth.
 The Bradley Method teaches women to turn inward, to release and let go, using different relaxation techniques.
 It also teaches mothers and their coaches to understand the emotional map of labor, and the physiology of labor.
-This knowledge helps take away fear.
-Take away fear and anxiety, and your experience of pain lessens.
+This knowledge helps take away fear and opens the possibility that they may experience a painless childbirth.

-The dictionary definition of Hypnosis:
+The dictionary definition of Hypnosis

 “1.
 An artificially induced altered state of consciousness, characterized by

 2. A sleep-like condition.

 3. (Psychology) an artificially induced state of relaxation and concentration in which deeper parts of the mind become more accessible: used clinically to reduce reaction to pain, to encourage free association, etc “The American Heritage® Dictionary of the English Language, Fourth Edition copyright ©2000 by Houghton Mifflin Company.
 Updated in 2009.
 Published by Houghton Mifflin Company.
 All rights reserved.